vise890/scm_breeze/README.markdown

 **SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with git.
-It integrates with your shell to give you numbered file shortcuts, a repository index with tab completion, and many other useful features.
+It integrates with your shell to give you numbered file shortcuts and many other useful features.

 ![SCM Breeze Example Gif](http://i.imgur.com/3fD8cpo.gif)